gofiber/docs/blog/2026-05-03-fiber-v3-reverse-proxy-config.md

 When you have multiple proxies in a chain, each one appends to `X-Forwarded-For`.
 The header might look like: `203.0.113.50, 198.51.100.178, 127.0.0.1`.

-Fiber reads the rightmost untrusted IP.
-With `Loopback: true`, it skips `127.0.0.1` (Nginx) and returns the next one.
-But the Cloudflare IP (`198.51.100.178`) needs to be trusted too.
+Fiber does not walk this chain to find the real client.
+With the default config, `c.IP()` returns the raw header value - the whole comma-separated list.
+With `EnableIPValidation: true`, it returns the first syntactically valid IP in the header, and that first entry is attacker-controlled unless the outermost proxy overwrites or sanitizes the header.

-For Cloudflare, use `CF-Connecting-IP` instead  -  it is always the real client IP regardless of proxy chain:
+For Cloudflare, use `CF-Connecting-IP` instead  -  a single-IP header that is always the real client IP regardless of how long the chain gets:

 ```go
 app := fiber.New(fiber.Config{